Yami-10/ODA-Simulator/README.md

 Welcome to the ODA Simulator!
 Based entirely on the excel sim run by Blackreign and (mostly) accurate to the crazy world of ODA.

-Most new features and races are added and functional and accurate to Round 6.
+Most new features and races are added and functional and accurate to Round 8.

-Both files are working sims.
-The .xlsm file contains the macro for log generation.
-The .xlsx does not and should be better for non-windows users.
+Only the .xlsx file is currently available until I learn how to re-add macros back in.

 Updates:
-* Generally updated for round 8
+* Races updated to reflect most recent changes
+* Snow Elf added
+* Addition of Armory and Infirmary improvements (all thanks to Blackreign!)
+* Hours changed to Ticks, time now in proper 15 minute increments (thanks again to BR!)

 Current Issues:
 * No unique unit costs: prestige, souls, essence, other units
-* No new imps
 * Non-functional Lux spell and training - In Progress
 * No national bank exchange bonuses
 * Unit pairing bonuses not yet added
-* Snow Elves not yet implemented
 * Networth values not accurate